Romani people in Slovakia: Forced sterilisation

-The claim of forced sterilization is, however, often debated to be false, as the paper published by a Non-governmental organization "aimed at proving an earlier assumed hypothesis, highly popular in the media.
+The accusations of forced sterilization have been claimed to be false, eg. in a paper published by a Non-governmental organization stating that it was "aimed at proving an earlier assumed hypothesis, highly popular in the media.
 It did not bring any specific knowledge, no hard data, thanks to which we could say that some truth was revealed.
 This is, to put it shortly, an example of a harmful action on the part of NGOs."
+However, many cases have been confirmed, for instance by the European Court of Human Rights.
+In 2021 the Slovak government apologised for forced sterilisations of thousands of Roma women.
+Also in 2021, the Czech Republic passed a compensation bill.